 "note": The notification is purely informational.
 There is no required action.

-passlevel property is absent, it SHALL be considered equivalent to the value "warning".
+If thelevel property is absent, it SHALL be considered equivalent to the value "warning".

 threadId property

 A notification object MAY contain a property named threadId whose value is an integer which identifies the thread associated with this notification.